Questions about the course

 - A secure practice exam reflecting the 2018-19 redesign is available by logging in to your AP Course Audit account.
 Older secure practice exams that do not reflect the 2018-19 redesign are also available.

-- A publicly available practice exam from the Course and Exam Description, which reflects the 2018-19 redesign.
+- A publicly available practice exam, which reflects the 2018-19 redesign.

 - Pre-redesign free-response questions (FRQs) with student samples and scoring guidelines are available on the Past Exam Questions page.
 Scroll down the “Scoring” column in the free-response questions table to find yearly Chief Reader Reports (former title: Student Performance Q&A) from the Chief Reader that describe how students performed on the FRQs, typical student errors, and specific concepts that challenged students the most that year.